oracle/weblogic-kubernetes-operator/site/config-overrides.md

   * This directory must not contain any other files.
   * The `version.txt` file must contain only the string `2.0`.
   * Templates must not override the settings listed in [Unsupported overrides](#unsupported-overrides).
-  * Templates must be formatted and named as per [Override template names and syntax](#override-template-names-and-syntax) and [References](#references).
+  * Templates must be formatted and named as per [Override template names and syntax](#override-template-names-and-syntax).
-  * Templates can embed macros that reference environement variables or Kubernetes secrets.
+  * Templates can embed macros that reference environment variables or Kubernetes secrets.
 See [Override template macros](#override-template-macros).
 * Create a Kubernetes configuration map from the directory of templates.
   * The configuration map must be in the same Kubernetes namespace as the domain.
   * If the configuration map is going to be used by a single `DOMAIN_UID`, we recommend adding the `weblogic.domainUID=<mydomainuid>` label to help track the resource.